shyamgj1900/tp/docs/DeveloperGuide.md

        Expected: Event is not added to the list.
 A message will be shown seeking permission to proceed with the operation.
 Entering `y` will lead to a success message, while entering 'n' will lead to the operation cancelled.
 Entering anything else will repeat the prompt.

+### Finding Bus Routes

+1. Finding routes.

+  * Test case: `bus /IT /UTown`

+     Expected: Shows a direct bus route.

+  * Test case: `bus /UTown /KR Bus Terminal`

+      Expected: Shows an indirect route where user will need to change buses at an intermediate stop.

+  * Test case: `bus /PGPR /KR MRT`

+      Expected: Shows alternate direct route from the opposite bus stop.

+  * Note: Bus stop names are not case sensitive.

+2. List all bus stops

+   * Test case: `bus stop list`

+      Expected: Shows the list of all bus stops.